+Performance outcomes Acceptable outcomes

+P017 A017

-Performance outcomes Acceptable outcomes P017 A017 Uses, other than industrial uses, such as food and drink outlets are consistent with and make a positive contribution to the character of the township zone.
+Uses, other than industrial uses, such as food and drink outlets are consistent with and make a positive contribution to the character of the township zone.
 No acceptable outcome is prescribed.

+P018 A018

-P018 A018 Sensitive land uses are not established within or adjacent to industrial uses.
+Sensitive land uses are not established within or adjacent to industrial uses.
 No acceptable outcome is prescribed.

+P019 A019.1

-P019 A019.1 Development is to ensure the protection and maintenance of places and items of cultural heritage.
+Development is to ensure the protection and maintenance of places and items of cultural heritage.
 A minimum separation distance of 50 m is provided to the 'bed and banks' of waterways and lakes.

+A019.2

+A minimum separation distance of 50 m is provided to cemeteries and burial sites as identified in Schedule 5: Local heritage places.

+P020 A020

-A019.2 A minimum separation distance of 50 m is provided to cemeteries and burial sites as identified in Schedule 5: Local heritage places.
-P020 A020 Proposed uses established in the Township zone do not conflict with existing rural land uses or the biodiversity (including MSES), scenic and community values of the area.
+Proposed uses established in the Township zone do not conflict with existing rural land uses or the biodiversity (including MSES), scenic and community values of the area.
 No acceptable outcome is prescribed.

+Residential Development (Dwelling Houses and Dual Occupancy)

+Height

-Residential Development (Dwelling Houses and Dual Occupancy) Height PO21 A low-rise built form is maintained having regard to: (e) overshadowing (f) privacy and overlooking (g) building character and appearance the height of buildings on adjoining premises.
+PO21 A low-rise built form is maintained having regard to: (e) overshadowing (f) privacy and overlooking (g) building character and appearance the height of buildings on adjoining premises.
 A021 All buildings and structures have a maximum height of 8.5 metres above natural ground level.

+Reverse Amenity

+P022 A022

+Sensitive land uses are not established within or adjacent to industrial uses.
+No acceptable outcome is prescribed

+Site coverage and setbacks

+P023 A023.1

-Reverse Amenity P022 A022 Consitive land uses are not established within an No acceptable outcome is prescribed Sensitive land uses are not established within or adjacent to industrial uses. adjacent to industrial uses.
-A023.1 adjacent to industrial uses.
-Site coverage and setbacks A023.1 Residential buildings do not exceed the site coverage thresholds as follows: Dwelling House (including all ancillary outbuildings) P022
+(a) Residential building design and siting maintains the character of the locality in terms of building bulk.
+Residential buildings do not exceed the site coverage thresholds as follows: Dwelling House (including all ancillary outbuildings

+(b) Residential buildings are located to ensure the local amenity and streetscape are protected and and structures) - 50%

+enhanced.
+Dual occupancy - 60%

 Performance outcomes Acceptable outcomes

 Where for a Dwelling House

 A023.2

-The Queensland Development Code setbacks apply to all buildings and structures on lots greater or less than $450m^2$ as applicable.
+All buildings and structures are to comply with the setbacks specified in the relevant parts of the Queensland Development Code for lots greater or less than 450m , as applicable.

 For all other uses:

 A023.3

 Setback is not less than 6 m from any road frontage;

 OR

 A023.4

 Setback is within 20% of the existing setbacks of adjoining properties;

 AND

 A023.5

-Side boundary clearances of not less than 1.5 m and rear boundary clearance of not less than 6 m from property boundaries.
+Side boundary clearances of not less than 1.5 m and rear boundary clearance of not less than 3 m from property boundaries.

 Ancillary Building and Structures

 P024 A024

 Ancillary buildings and structures are subordinate in use and size to the primary use of the premises.
 Domestic outbuildings and ancillary structures do not exceed the lesser of the following:

-A cumulative floor area of 300 m2; or
+A cumulative floor area of 300 m; or

 • 15% of the site area.

 Note: Where the site is mapped within the Flood Hazard Overlay, the provisions of the Overlay Code prevail.

 Residential amenity for dual occupancies

-P025 A025
+PO25 A025

 The location and design of dual occupancies provides for adequate privacy, sunlight, ventilation and open space.
 No acceptable outcome is prescribed.

 Landscaping for dual occupancies

 P026 A026

 Landscaping on the site should be: No acceptable outcome is prescribed.

 (a) visually pleasing and create an attractive environment;

 (b) located to take account of the direction of the breezes and sun; and

 (c) located to give privacy and buffering from any potential incompatible uses

 (d) located to avoid interference with electricity lines and infrastructure.

 (e) constructed so as not to block visibility at intersections on the state-controlled road.